joycodes/quotes-app/README.md

 * markdown
 * [Bootstrap](https://github.com/topics/bootstrap)

-## Known Bugs
-* highlight directive property does not work properly

 ## Contact Information

 If you have any question or contributions, please contact me on LinkedIn at [https://www.linkedin.com/in/jnguttu/]